TownLake/blog-samrhea-legacy/content/post/codespace-preview.md

 * Deploy `code-server` in Digital Ocean
 * Connect my `code-server` instance to Cloudflare with Argo Tunnel
-* Secure the instance with Cloudflare Access and connect from Safari on my iPad
+* Secure the instance with Cloudflare Access

 **⏲️Time to complete: < 30 minutes**